- Jon Peters and Pamela Anderson have been dear friends for decades.

-Well, well!
-Hollywood movie mogul Jon Peters, 74, tied the knot with Playboy icon Pamela Anderson, 52, in a secret ceremony on Jan.
-20. The nuptials marked a full-circle moment for the pair who first dated more than three decades ago.
-Word is, the couple reconnected in late 2019, but kept their relationship under wraps for months.
-Speaking about the Baywatch bombshell, Jon told THR, “There are beautiful girls everywhere.
+The Hollywood movie mogul tied the knot with the Playboy icon in a secret ceremony on Jan.
+20, 2020.
+The nuptials marked a full-circle moment for the pair who first dated more than three decades ago.
+Word is, the couple had reconnected in late 2019, but kept their relationship under wraps for months.
+Speaking about the Baywatch bombshell, Jon told THR at the time, “There are beautiful girls everywhere.
 I could have my pick, but — for 35 years — I’ve only wanted Pamela.”
 He added, “She makes me wild — in a good way.”

-Although little is known about the top-secret wedding, both Jon and Pamela’s children were in attendance.
+Although little is known about the top-secret Malibu wedding, both Jon and Pamela’s children were in attendance.
 Caleigh and Skye Peters, attended with their mother Christina Forsyth-Peters, Jon’s second wife.
 His daughter Kendyl Peters, from his fourth marriage, also attended along with Pamela’s sons Brandon and Dylan Lee from her marriage to musician Tommy Lee.
-Want to know more?
-Here are five things you need to know about Pamela’s new beau.